tobiasdigital/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 #### Use Cases

-* Activate profile attibute information including audience membership to a interl enterprise data store, analytsis tool, email system, or support system.
+* Activate profile attibute information including audience membership to a internal enterprise data stores, analytsis tools, email systems, or support systems.
 * Activate profile audience membership to a external advertising vender to target and personalize content to the profile.

 #### Considerations